Best productivity Chrome extensions for 2026: quick answer

 4. Freedom

-Freedom blocks distracting websites and apps across all your devices simultaneously.
+Freedom blocks distracting websites and apps across your devices at the same time.
 You create blocklists and schedule focus sessions in advance.
-The cross-device sync is what makes it stand out from browser-only blockers.
+The cross-device sync is the reason to pick it over a browser-only blocker.

 Best for: People who need system-wide distraction blocking.
 Price: $3.33/month (annual plan).